Mychal Sisson

-Mychal Anthony Sisson (born October 1, 1988 in Indianapolis, Indiana) is an American football linebacker.
+Mychal Anthony Sisson (born October 1, 1988, in Indianapolis, Indiana) is an American college football linebacker.

 Sisson ranked second among the nation's freshmen (behind Oklahoma's Travis Lewis) with a team-leading 105 tackles (57 solo), including eight stops for loss and ½ quarterback sack, while breaking up three passes, forcing a fumble, and recovering two more, one of which he returned for a touchdown.
 He subsequently earned Sporting News′ Freshman All-American team honors.